Wiscasset, Waterville and Farmington Railway: Rolling stock

 The Wiscasset car shop completed a number of rebuilding projects starting with the conversion of six of the original flatcars to boxcars during the first year of railroad operations.
 The shop then rebuilt one end of smoking car #4 into a baggage compartment.
 After the smoking car burst into flame in 1904, its trucks were used under the caboose.
 The caboose was renumbered from 26 to 301 after its cupola was removed.
 Excursion car #7 was converted to a replacement combination RPO-smoking car in 1906.
 The 28 foot gondolas were rebuilt as flatcars when the 30 foot gondolas were delivered, and the 30 foot gondolas were rebuilt as simple flatcars within a year.
 Box cars #65, 72 and 73 were rebuilt with hinged doors, insulated walls, and 2 windows for use as cream cars carrying an attendant to load and record milk cans.
 As the 28 foot boxcars needed repair, they were rebuilt to the full height of the 30 foot boxcars and renumbered in the 300 series with special-purpose modifications.
 Cars #302-304 had end doors and six windows on each side for use as express cars in passenger train service.
 Many later cars of the 300 series contained stoves to keep potatoes from freezing during winter shipment.
 Ten of the 28 foot flatcars were rebuilt in 1910 as heated insulated boxcars #501–510 for potato loading.
-Boxcars #509 was rebuilt with hinged doors for cream car service after car #73 was destroyed in 1913.
+Boxcar #509 was rebuilt with hinged doors for cream car service after car #73 was destroyed in 1913.
 Flatcar #10 was rebuilt in 1913 with a derrick for placing riprap.
 The remaining three 28 foot flatcars were rebuilt in 1916 into express cars #80–82 with end doors and 6-foot-wide side doors.
 Combination #6 was converted to an express car by removing interior features and placing protective bars across the windows.